Assessor's Office Employees

 - Applicant must have been a resident of West Virginia for two consecutive years preceding the start (July 1st ) of the relevant tax year.

-- Applicants must sign an application stating that they do not receive a similar exemption in another state or county. on the mobile home even if it is personal property (someone else owns the land on which it sits).
+- Applicants must sign an application stating that they do not receive a similar exemption in another state or county.

 - Once an application has been made for the Homestead Exemption, the discount will automatically roll over each year, provided the home remains the property owner's primary residence.